 Every item previously mentioned will be exchanged for a single bite of this masterpiece.
 The Cheesy Gordita Crunch is savory, crunchy, fluffy, delicate, satisfying, and downright stunning, and it’s a true gift to the senses.

-It’s the show-stopper among everything else on the Taco Bell menu in any shape you can order it in—regular or with a Doritos shell.
+Author Note: It’s the show-stopper among everything else on the Taco Bell menu in any shape you can order it in—regular or with a Doritos shell.
 As Merlot loves cheese, let’s send her to your dinner with this Cheesy Gordita Crunch.

 The quesadilla will always have a special place in the Mexican menu, but the Quesarito has ascended the ranks and won the same affection, if not more.
 The Quesarito, which comes in beef, steak, and chicken, closely resembles a quesadilla when ordered with chicken.

 This burrito is unlike any other, thanks to rice inclusion within the nacho cheese-lined tortilla layer.
 An item like this will have you marveling at the sheer level of cream and cheesiness when the craving for a dense dish of meat, cheese, rice, and a grilled exterior strikes late at night.

 Bordeaux wines are the best with the beef, and you can pick a well-aged red Bordeaux to make your dinner perfect.